Manviel/BlueberryMuffin/README.md

 4. Update Swagger.
 List possible errors.

-5. Research about extenstion or package about Back Refs.
+5. Research about extension or package about Back Refs.